eliehayek/MySQL-From-Beginner-to-Advanced/Introduction to Database Queries/Lab 1.md

 1. Write a SELECT statement that returns four columns from the Products table: product_code, product_name, list_price, and discount_percent.
-Add an ORDER BY clause to this statement that sorts the result set by list price in descending sequence */
+Add an ORDER BY clause to this statement that sorts the result set by list price in descending sequence.

 ```sql
 SELECT product_code, product_name, list_price, discount_percent